Welcome to the Inkpen Class Page!

 Children are given a Reading Record Book, a reading book, to take home, that is directly related to their phonic knowledge to enable them to reinforce what they are learning in school.
 The children will also be able to choose a 'reading for pleasure' book to share at home.
 Please read a variety of books as much as you can with your child at home, to show what a pleasurable experience reading can be.
 We ask that you share your child's school book them at least twice a week.
 When you have shared your child's reading book and written a comment in their reading dairy, children will be encouraged to put their book into the book box, to be changed.
 We love to hear all about what you and your child enjoy reading at home, so please record any special stories or library books you share, in their reading diary.

-P.E is every Monday and Thursday with our Primary Sports Star, Mr Goddard and Miss Charlotte.
-Please ensure your child comes to school in outdoor P.E kit on Mondays and Thursdays, with long hair tied back.
+P.E is every Monday and Wednesday with our Primary Sports Star, Mr Goddard and Miss Charlotte.
+Please ensure your child comes to school in outdoor P.E kit on Mondays and Wednesdays, with long hair tied back.

 They will need a plain white T-shirt and a pair of navy or black shorts/joggers/leggings.